The Simpsons Spin-Off Showcase: "Chief Wiggum, P.I."

+"The Love-matic Grampa"

 "The Love-matic Grampa" is a sitcom about Moe's love life, a parody of My Mother the Car.
-He receives advice from the ghost of Abraham Simpson, who was crushed by a store shelf containing cans of figs that toppled on him and subsequently "while travelling up toward Heaven...got lost along the way" and now possesses Moe's love tester machine.
+He receives advice from the ghost of Abraham Simpson, who was crushed by a store shelf containing cans of figs that toppled on him and subsequently "while travelling up toward Heaven…got lost along the way" and now possesses Moe's love tester machine.
 Moe ends up getting a date he meets at the bar.
 On Grampa's advice he takes his date out to a French restaurant and hides the Love Tester in the bathroom so he can get advice while at the restaurant.
 After Kearney, Dolph and Jimbo whack the machine because it said they were gay, it malfunctions and advises Moe to tell his date that "her rump's as big as the Queen's, and twice as fragrant."
 Moe returns with a bowl of snails dumped on his head and his dependence on the machine is revealed, so he confesses to receiving advice.
 His date is actually happy when she hears this, flattered that Moe would go to all that trouble for her.
 Grampa asks to be introduced to an attractive payphone in front of the restaurant, much to the mirth of Moe and his date.

+"The Simpson Family Smile-Time Variety Hour"

 "The Simpson Family Smile-Time Variety Hour" is a variety show featuring various songs and sketches in a parody of The Brady Bunch Hour and Rowan & Martin's Laugh-In.
 It features Homer, Marge, Bart, and Maggie.
-Lisa refuses to participate, but is replaced by an attractive, teenaged blonde bombshell.
+Lisa refuses to participate, but is replaced by a blonde teenaged girl.
 After the introduction there is a sketch, where the family are portrayed as beavers living in a dam with Tim Conway as a skunk and Homer's boss.
 The show ends with a medley of songs about candy sung by the family, Jasper Beardley and Waylon Smithers.

 Troy ends the special with a look at the upcoming season of The Simpsons, filled with ridiculous plot twists, such as Homer turning Lisa into a frog using magical powers, the discovery of Bart's two long-lost identical twin brothers (one African-American, the other a cowboy), Selma marrying Lenny, Bumblebee Man, and Itchy (in succession), and Homer meeting an alien named Ozmodiar whom only he can see.